stuart-lab/cellranger-workflow/atac_snakefiles/README.md

 **Instructions**

-How to use:
+### How to use:
-1) Paste "SRR" accession numbers in "atac_accessions.txt" (SRR accession numbers can be obtained from SRA run selector). \n
+1) Paste "SRR" accession numbers in "atac_accessions.txt" (SRR accession numbers can be obtained from SRA run selector).
 2) Let the HPC cook.
 3) Output files that are important: metrics.csv, fragment file.tsv.gz & .tsv.gz.tbi, filtered_matrix.h5.
 Move to downstream analysis.